 Online and Internet safety is a whole school responsibility (staff, pupils, parents).
-We should all endeavour to educate our pupils and provide support for parents, by teaching appropriate behaviour and critical thinking skills which enable both safe and legal use of the internet and related technologies (including when children are online at home).
+We should all endeavour to educate our pupils and provide support for parents, by teaching appropriate behaviour and critical thinking skills which enable both safe and legal use of the internet and related technologies.
 The details are expanded upon in the Acceptable Use and the Online Safety Policy for staff and children which are available on Google Drive/Public.